avajs/ava/readme.md

 We *highly* recommend the use of [async functions](#async-function-support).
 They make asynchronous code concise and readable, and they implicitly return a promise so you don't have to.

 If you're unable to use promises or observables, you may enable "callback mode" by defining your test with `test.cb([title], fn)`.
 Tests declared this way **must** be manually ended with `t.end()`.
 This mode is mainly intended for testing callback-style APIs.
+However, we would strongly recommend [promisifying](https://github.com/sindresorhus/pify) callback-style APIs instead of using "callback mode", as this results in more correct and readable tests.

 You must define all tests synchronously.
 They can't be defined inside `setTimeout`, `setImmediate`, etc.